 The account from CardOneMoney (formerly CardOneBanking) is aimed at sole traders, limited companies or partnerships who have a turnover of up to £2m.

-Add up to four additional prepaid corporate MasterCards which will link to your business account to use within your business.
-You can also export statements to a cloud accounting network such as Xero, Sage and FreeAgent.
-You can also make domestic and international payments in a range of currencies.
+Make instant payments, manage bills and invoices, and add up to four additional prepaid corporate MasterCards, which will link to your business account to use within your business.
+Export statements to a cloud accounting network such as Xero, Sage and FreeAgent.
+You can also make domestic and international payments in a range of currencies, and pay cash and cheques into your account through Barclays Bank branches.

 It’s £12.50 a month and there’s a one-off £12.50 application fee.